Matcha Muffins with a zesty lemon icing are easy to make and full of spring flavor.

-Make a batch of these muffins for breakfast or a midafternoon snack.
-They’re made with flour and old-fashioned oats for a nutty texture.
+Make a batch of these muffins for breakfast or a mid-afternoon snack.
+They work well for meal prep, so freeze a batch to have later on.

 What Does Matcha Taste Like?